fiddlecube/compliant-llm/docs/cli/test.md

 # Test Command

-The `test` command is the primary function of Prompt Secure, allowing you to evaluate system prompts against various attack strategies.
+The `test` command is the primary function of Compliant LLM, allowing you to evaluate system prompts against various attack strategies.

 ## Synopsis